SharePoint/sp-dev-docs/docs/sp-add-ins/include-a-web-part-in-a-webpage-on-the-add-in-web.md

 7. Add **webPart** markup as a child of the **webParts** element.
 The following is an example that adds an **XsltListViewWebPart**.
 It assumes that a custom list called "Test List" is part of the same add-in project.
 For information about how to add a custom list to an add-in web, see [Create a provider-hosted add-in that includes a custom SharePoint list and content type](create-a-provider-hosted-add-in-that-includes-a-custom-sharepoint-list-and-conte.md).

     > [!NOTE]
-    > Note that the Web Part does not have an ID property.
-It is a best practice to include an explicit ID for the Web Part only in the two cases where it is really required: The Web Part is being added to a SharePoint wiki page.
-The Web Part is one of two or more Web Parts that are connected.
+    > Note that the web part does not have an ID property.
+It is a best practice to include an explicit ID for the web part only in the two cases where it is really required: The web part is being added to a SharePoint wiki page.
+The web part is one of two or more Web Parts that are connected.

     ```XML
       <webParts>